Ray Staples - The Room

 "You know, it's funny getting to be a celebrity when you're

-an old lady," Ray mentioned in a recent discussion.
+an old lady," Ray mentioned in a discussion a couple of years ago.
 "As

 I was getting off the plane on my trip to the Arctic a few years